DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

   status: need.data.status
 }) }}

 As the need to keep records in sync with UCAS is no longer applicable, we will reassess the user need and conduct more user research.

 We will look at how the notifications are currently being used and assess their value and effectiveness.

 ## Documenting which emails are sent and when

 We started this work by listing all email notification templates in a spreadsheet.
-This helped us to organise the folders in Notify and remove templates that are no longer in use.
+This helped us to organise the folders in GOV.UK Notify and remove templates that are no longer in use.

 We documented when each notification is sent in our Publish user journey maps and included screenshots.